pmclanahan/django-celery-email/README.rst

 ------------------

 * New PyPI release rolling up 1.0.5 changes and some cleanup.
-* More backward compatability in task.
+* More backward compatibility in task.
 Will still accept message objects and lists of message objects.
 * Thanks again to everyone who contributed to 1.0.5.

 1.0.5 - 2014.08.24